 - How can the SDGs contribute to the enforcing of systemic risk management and how can risk management contribute to enforcing a systemic approach to the implementation of the SDGs?

-PEER-TRISD is led by Kurt Jax (UFZ) and Eeva Furman (SYKE).
+PEER-TRISD is led by Kurt Jax (UFZ) and Eeva Primmer (SYKE).
 The collaborative analysis will be conducted in an interactive and iterative fashion, making use of a co-creation process (WP1, led by SYKE, Eeva Primmer), system mapping (WP2, led by IRSTEA, Didier Richard), multi-level analysis (WP3, led by UFZ, Ilona Bärlund and Silke Beck), and PEER relevant case studies (WP4 Led by Aarhus University, Anders Branth Pedersen).
 Also JRC, CNRS and CEH will contribute to the project.